kemalyen/corvus/README.md

 ## Corvus Event Managemnt

-This is a simple, focused Event Management System MVP.
-The project istargeted small organizations / individuals.
-It has fundemental features for any small club, a community group, a single trainer running workshops, or a freelancer hosting small online sessions which needs something much simpler than Eventbrite or Cvent.
+This project is a simple, focused Event Management System (EMS) MVP designed specifically for small organizations and individuals.
+It provides the fundamental features needed by a small club, community group, independent trainer, or freelancer hosting online sessions.
+If you're looking for something much simpler and more accessible than comprehensive platforms like Eventbrite or Cvent, this system is for you.

 The fundemental features list: